 “PHS Community Services Society receives multiple inquiries each year from governments, health agencies and non-profits within Canada and around the world on this topic.
 We have been happy to share our best practices, successes and challenges with other providers in hopes of replicating Insite’s essential services.

-“In the past 5 years we have seen increased interest in Insite, given the current global overdose crisis, and are encouraged that many more countries are looking for solutions.
+“In the past five years we have seen increased interest in Insite, given the current global overdose crisis, and are encouraged that many more countries are looking for solutions.
 In addition, Insite continues to evolve to meet current needs in our community.”